-Any restrictions on a child's or young person's ability to participate in physical activity should be recorded in their individual health careplan.
-All adults should be aware of issues of privacy and dignity for children and young people with particular needs.
+Any restrictions on a child's ability to participate in PE should be recorded in their individual health care plan.
+All adults should be aware of issues of privacy and dignity for children with particular needs.

-Some children and young people may need to take precautionary measures before or during exercise and may also need to be allowed immediate access to their medicines such as asthma inhalers.
-Staff supervising sportingactivities should consider whether risk assessments are necessary for some children and young people, be aware of relevant medical conditions and any preventative medicine that may need to be taken and emergencyprocedures.
+Some children may need to take precautionary measures before or during exercise and may also need to be allowed immediate access to their medicines such as asthma inhalers.
+Staff supervising sporting activities should consider whether risk assessments are necessary for some children, be aware of relevant medical conditions and any preventative medicine that may need to be taken and emergency procedures.

-Transport
+Organisation Transport

-Where pupils have life threatening conditions, specific health care plans should be carried on vehicles.
-The care plans should specify the steps to be taken to support the normal care of the child or young person as well as the appropriate responses to emergency situations.
+Where Students have life threatening conditions, specific health care plans should be carried on vehicles.
+The care plans should specify the steps to be taken to support the normal care of the child as well as the appropriate responses to emergency situations.

 All drivers and escorts should have basic first aid training.
-Additionally trained escorts may be required to support some children or young people with complex medical needs.
-These can be healthcare professionals or escortstrained by them.
+Additionally trained escorts may be required to support some Students with complex medical needs.
+These can be healthcare professionals or escorts trained by them.

-Some children and young people are at risk of severe allergic reactions.
-Risks can be minimised by not allowing anyone toeat on vehicles.
+Some Students are at risk of severe allergic reactions.
+Risks can be minimised by not allowing anyone to eat on vehicles.
 All escorts should also be trained in the use of an adrenaline pen for emergencies where appropriate.

-Non Prescription Medication
+Non-Prescription Medication

-Non prescription medication should not be administered by LPW staff.
+Non-prescription medication should not be administered by the Organisation.
 This includes paracetamol and homeopathic medicines.

-Staff may not know whether the child or young person has taken a previous dose, or whether the medication may react with other medication being taken.
-A child under 16 should never be given aspirin containing medicine, unless prescribed by a doctor.
+Staff may not know whether the child has taken a previous dose, or whether the medication may react with other medication being taken.
+A child under 16 should never be given medicine containing aspirin, unless prescribed by a doctor.

-Where it is necessary to administer non-prescription medicine to a child or young person, specific written permissionmust be obtained from parents / carers and the administration documented.
+Where it is necessary to administer non-prescription medicine to a child, specific written permission must be obtained from parents / carers and the administration documented.

-If a child or young person suffers regularly from acute pain, such as migraine, the parents should authorise and supplyappropriate painkillers for their use, with written instructions about when the child or young person should take the medication.
-A member of staff should notify the parents that their child has requested medication and supervise them taking the medication if the parents have agreed to it being taken.
+If a child suffers regularly from acute pain, such as migraine, the parents should authorise and supply appropriate painkillers for their child's use, with written instructions about when the child should take the medication.
+A member of staff should notify the parents that their child has requested medication and supervise the child taking the medication if the parents have agreed to it being taken.